elastic/examples/ELK_CDC_nutrition_exercise_patterns/README.md

 ### Download & Ingest Data

 In this example, we ingest the data into Elasticsearch using the Elasticsearch Python client.
-Follow the instructions in the  [ReadMe](https://github.com/elastic/examples/blob/master/ELK_CDC_nutrition_exercise_patterns/Python%20-%20Ingest%20Scripts/README.md) in the [Ingest Scripts - Python](https://github.com/elastic/examples/tree/master/ELK_CDC_nutrition_exercise_patterns/Ingest%20Scripts%20-%20Python) folder if you want to try this option.
+Follow the instructions in the  [ReadMe](https://github.com/elastic/examples/blob/master/ELK_CDC_nutrition_exercise_patterns/Ingest%20Scripts%20-%20Python/README.md) in the [Ingest Scripts - Python](https://github.com/elastic/examples/tree/master/ELK_CDC_nutrition_exercise_patterns/Ingest%20Scripts%20-%20Python) folder if you want to try this option.

 #### Check data availability
-Once the index is created using either of the above options, you can check to see if all the data is available in Elasticsearch.
-If all goes well, you should get a `count` response of approximately `491773` when you run the following command.
+Once the index is created, data will available in Elasticsearch.
+If all goes well, you should get a `count` response of `491773` when you run the following command.

   ```shell
   curl -XGET localhost:9200/brfss/_count -d '{